MarnixMeersman/EEL_Embodied_Intelligence/README.md

 ### Project Background

-NASA’s EELS robot is designed for exploring challenging terrains, such as the icy and uneven surfaces of Enceladus.
-With its modular, segmented body, the robot is capable of “screw locomotion,” a unique movement method that enables it to traverse narrow passages and irregular terrain.
-This simulation seeks to validate the locomotion strategies through embodied intelligence—where the interaction between the robot’s physical structure and its environment plays a crucial role.
+NASA’s EELS robot is engineered to traverse extreme environments with its segmented, snake-like design, capable of “screw locomotion” for maneuvering over irregular terrain.
+The goal of this simulation is to validate these locomotion strategies in a realistic, physics-based environment using reinforcement learning.

 ### Project Sketch

-Below is a simplified visual sketch of the project’s core components and data flow:
+Below is a simplified visual diagram of the project’s main components:

 ```
        +------------------------------------+